 Databases are the most efficient way to permanently store and fetch operational and analytical data digitally.

+Based on their project requirements, companies need to choose a database that can: Store all types of data.
+Access required data quickly.
+Get instant insights to make strategic business decisions.
 Most companies need both OLTP (operational) and OLAP (analytical) systems to store their data and can use a relational database, non-relational database, or both to serve their business purposes.

 What is a relational database?

-A table uses columns to define the information being stored and rows for the actual data.
-Each table will have a column that must have unique values—known as the primary key.
-This column can then be used in other tables, if relationships are to be defined between them.
-When one table’s primary key is used in another table, this column in the second table is known as the foreign key.
+A table utilizes columns to define the types of information being stored and rows to hold the actual data.
+Each table contains a column that must have unique values, referred to as the primary key.
+This primary key can be used in other tables to establish relationships between them.
+When the primary key from one table is used in another table, the corresponding column in the second table is known as the foreign key.
+The most common way of interacting with relational database systems is using SQL (Structured Query Language).
+Developers can write SQL queries to perform CRUD (Create, Read, Update, Delete) operations.
+A simple example of a query is:

 SELECT PRODUCT_NAME, PRICE FROM PRODUCT WHERE PRODUCT _ID = 23;